mdda/deep-learning-workshop/ideas.md

     Submission format: abstract with no page limit.
 Please note that there will be no proceedings, i.e. the abstracts will not be published.
     We look forward for submissions that are novel, exciting and that appeal to the wider community.

+  Putting together something on the "Building, growing and sustaining ML communities" theme

 maincard_10936 :: Smooth Games Optimization and Machine Learning